 Not every feature is to players’ liking, with the game trophies now presented as large icons, and the Cloud options hidden in the settings.
 These are not deal-breakers, but are less convenient than the presentation of the PS4 UI and take some time to adjust to.

 Microsoft has done little to change the UI other than the planned customisation changes we mentioned previously.
 Anyone who disliked the Xbox One’s layout will find the same issues here.
 However, the speedy load times and the specific sections for Xbox Game Pass, Microsoft Store and My Games do make for a more streamlined experience if you’re jumping straight into a new game.

 While Sony beats out Microsoft with its incredible DualSense haptic feedback controllers, the Xbox Game Pass makes the Series X a cost-effective option in the long run, as you won’t need to shell out $70/£60 for new exclusives like you do with the PS5.

-If you’re more interested in cloud gaming and getting a nostalgia fix from older games, you are better off with the Xbox Series X, as Microsoft has been working hard to expand its Games Library.
-However, if you’re looking towards the future and want to see what the next instalment of Final Fantasy or God of War looks like, the PS5 is brimming with exclusive titles and seemingly will be offering up tens more games over the coming year.
+If you’re more interested in cloud gaming and getting a nostalgia fix from older games, you are better off with the Xbox Series X, as Microsoft has been working hard to expand its Games Library, while upcoming titles such as Starfield look very promising.

 However, if you’re already invested with the PlayStation ecosystem, and are eager to play the next entries of Spider-Man, God of War, The Last of Us, Horizon and more, then the PS5 is your best bet.